Fukushima nuclear accident cleanup: Installation of circulating water cooling system

-In order to remove decay heat of the severe damaged cores of Unit 1–3, TEPCO injected cooling water into the reactors.
-As the reactors appear to have holes around the bottom, the water dissolved the water-soluble fission products, which then accumulated in the basement of the turbine building (the adjacent diagram #2) through any leaks from the water-injected reactor buildings (#1).
+In order to remove decay heat of the severely damaged cores of Units 1–3, TEPCO injected cooling water into the reactors.
+As the reactors appear to have holes around the bottom, the water dissolved the water-soluble fission products, which then accumulated in the basement of the turbine building (see the adjacent diagram) through any leaks from the water-injected reactor buildings.
 Since the accumulated radioactive water was a risk, TEPCO tried to transfer it.

-As the accumulated water in the basement (see the tunnel below diagram #2) of the turbine building of Units 2 and 3 was radioactive, TEPCO needed to remove it.
-They had initially planned to pump the water to the condenser (the large black vessel in diagram #1).
-TEPCO had to abandon that plan after discovering that the condensers on both units were already full of water.
+As the accumulated water in the basement of the turbine building of Units 2 and 3 was radioactive, TEPCO needed to remove it.
+They had initially planned to pump the water to the condenser (see diagram).
+TEPCO abandoned that plan after discovering the condensers on both units were already full of water.
 Pumps capable of processing 10–25 tons of water per hour were used to transfer condenser water into other storage tanks, freeing up condenser storage for the water in the basements.
-Since both the storage tanks and the condensers were nearly full, TEPCO also considered using floating tankers ships as a temporary storage location for the radioactive water.
-Regardless of the availability of offshore storage for radioactive-contaminated water, TEPCO decided to discharge 11,500 tons of its least contaminated water (which was still approximately 100 times the legal limit for radioactivity) into the sea on April 5 in order to free up storage space.
-At the same time, on 5 April, TEPCO began pumping water from the condensers of units 1–3 to their respective condensation storage tanks to free room for the trench water (see below).
+Since both the storage tanks and the condensers were nearly full, TEPCO also considered using floating tanker ships as a temporary storage location for the radioactive water.
+Regardless of the availability of offshore storage for radioactive-contaminated water, TEPCO discharged 11,500 tons of its least contaminated water (which was still approximately 100 times the legal limit for radioactivity) into the sea on 5 April 2011 in order to free up storage space.
+On the same day, TEPCO began pumping water from the condensers of units 1–3 to their respective condensation storage tanks to free room for the trench water (see below).

 Removal of accumulated water in seawater piping trench

-The Fukushima Daiichi NPS has several seawater piping trenches that were originally designed to house pipes and cables running from the Unit 2–4 turbine buildings to their seaside, which doesn't directly connect to the sea.
+The Fukushima Daiichi NPS has several seawater piping trenches that were originally designed to house pipes and cables running from the Units 2–4 turbine buildings to their seaside, which do not directly connect to the sea.
 Inside the trench, radioactive contaminated water has been accumulating since the accident.
 Due to the risk of soil or ocean contamination from these trenches, TEPCO has been trying to remove the accumulated water in the trenches by pumping it back into the turbine buildings, as well as backfilling the trenches to reduce or prevent further incursion of contaminated water.